micro/micro/docs/blog/_posts/2022-11-15-micro-web-reborn.md

 The goal for Micro Web is to enable consumption of Micro services through a browser or mobile device.
 The idea being that we can facilitate immediate access to query the data or execute API endpoints without the need for dev tools like the CLI or client libraries.
-In future we'll look to extend this by provide more powerful visualisation via widgets and embedding into external web apps and services.
+In future we'll look to extend this by providing more powerful visualisation via widgets and embedding into external web apps and services.

 Find the source on [GitHub](https://github.com/micro/micro).
 Follow us on [Twitter](https://twitter.com/MicroDotDev) for updates.